brainstormforce/wp-spectra/readme.txt

 = 1.16.0.1 =
 * Fix: Page Limit issue with less number of Posts.
+* Fix: FAQ Schema - Clicking on answer collapsed the faq.

 = 1.16.0 =
 * New: WP - Search Block.